jacoby149/web10/sdk/presentations/ui_dev_pt2.md

 ---

-# developer use case
+# developer requirements

-1. A react developer makes a frontend UI concept.
-2. They want to demo it with live data.
+A developer wants to add the following features to a messaging application they made.
+1. Instantly show new messages.
+2. Encrypt messages on the phone side.
+3. Charge for premium themes.

 ---

 # developer use case

-1. They import 'web10-npm'.
+1. The developer uses web10RTC to show new messages instantly.
-2. They add web10 login. [they attach it to a button]
+2. The developer uses web10 encryption to encrypt messages.
-3. They add a simple web10 contract. [read inbox, write outbox]
-4. They add CRUD management of chat. [including pagination]
+3. The developer charges premium themes with web10 devpay.

 ---

 # value added

-1. The app has a working backend.
-2. All web10 users are able to log in and live chat on their UI.
-3. Other web10 applications can interoperate on the data.
-4. The app is listed on the web10 app store.
+1. Instant messages make the app actually usable.
+2. Encryption attracts privacy oriented users.
-5. The developer can charge money.
+3. The developer is making money.

 ---

 # the developer interface

-1. authentication
+1. web10RTC (webrtc via. peerjs)
-2. contracts
+2. web10 encryption
-3. encryption
+3. web10 devpay
-4. webrtc via. peerjs
-5. crud + pagination

 ---